 The City of Madrid celebrated the 400th anniversary of the Plaza Mayor with an original sculpture installation by American artist Janet Echelman in February 2018.

-Madrid will premiere Echelman’s 1.78 Madrid, a new sculpture explores the cycles of time.
+Madrid premiered Echelman’s 1.78 Madrid, a new sculpture that explores the cycles of time.
 It is the newest addition to Echelman’s Earth Time Series begun in 2010 which has been a focal point in cities in Europe, Asia, Australia, and South and North America.
 The number “1.78” within the title refers to the number of microseconds that the day was shortened when a single physical event shifted the earth’s mass, thus speeding up the planet’s rotation of one day.
 This work examines the complex interaction of the many systems of our physical world with one another.

 Echelman’s goal as an artist with this work is to remind us of the many cycles of time at various scales, ranging from a single day to the 4 centuries that people have gathered in the Plaza Mayor.
 “In the last four hundred years people have gathered at Plaza Mayor to witness bull-fights and Spanish Inquisition burnings,” said Echelman, “Today we gather together with art that explores our concept of time, to discuss ideas.
 This is a hopeful trajectory for humanity.”